ken-tune/cloud-watch-for-marklogic/README.md

 ### Unavailable metrics

 If you don't have replica forests or aren't using database replication some metrics won't be available.
-Cloudwatch For MarkLogic won't try and store metrics that don't exist and won't set alarms that don't exist.
+Cloudwatch For MarkLogic won't try and store metrics that don't exist and won't set alarms on metrics that don't exist.
 The flip side is that if you do bring these things online, re-run *python update-cloudwatch-metrics.py --setAlarm* so alarms get configured.
 Also don't run --setAlarm **before** you install your app otherwise most things will be unavailable.

 ### Your mileage may vary